philanc/luazen/README.md

 --- Blake2b cryptographic hash

-blake2b_init([digest_size [, key]]) => ctx
-	initialize and return a blake2b context object digest_size is the optional length of the expected digest.
-If provided, it must be an integer between 1 and 64.
-It defaults to 64. key is an optional key allowing to use blake2b as a MAC function.
-	If provided, key is a string with a length that must be between 1 and 64.
-The default is no key. ctx is a pointer to the blake2b context as a light userdata.

-blake2b_update(ctx, text_fragment)
-	update the hash with a new text fragment ctx is a pointer to a blake2b context as a light userdata.

-blake2b_final(ctx) => digest
-	return the final value of the hash ctx is a pointer to a blake2b context as a light userdata.
-	The digest is returned as a string.
-The length of the digest has been defined at the context creation (see blake2b_init()).
-	It defaults to 64.

 blake2b(text [, digest_size [, key]]) => digest
 	compute the hash of string 'text'.
 	'digest_size' is the optional length of the expected digest.
 If